kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 Note that an empty `namespaceSelector` ({}) matches all namespaces, while a null or empty `namespaces` list and null `namespaceSelector` means "this pod's namespace".

-This feature is beta and enabled by default.
-You can disable it via the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `PodAffinityNamespaceSelector` in both kube-apiserver and kube-scheduler.
+This feature is in the beta version and enabled by default.
+You can surely disable it via the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `PodAffinityNamespaceSelector` in both kube-apiserver and kube-scheduler.